openhwgroup/cva6-sdk/README.md

 * [u-boot](https://github.com/openhwgroup/u-boot/)
 * [opensbi](https://github.com/riscv/opensbi/), the open-source reference implementation of the RISC-V Supervisor Binary Interface (SBI)

-As of now, the SDK has been designed and tested for the **Digilent Genesys 2** FPGA board.
+As of now, the SDK has been designed and tested for the **Digilent Genesys 2** FPGA board and the **Agilex 7** Development Kit.
 To implement and test SDK for other boards in this repository, you can volunteer to create and drive a new project at the OpenHW Group.

 ## Quickstart